hughsid19/Pyshop/README.md

 There are two models in this project which is products and offer and they are stored in db.sqlite3 file.
 BOOTSTRAP is used to enhance the website.

-USE THIS COMMAND TO RUN THE APPLICATION
+USE THIS COMMAND TO RUN THE APPLICATION:

 __$ python manage.py startapp Pyshop__

 __$ python manange.py runserver__